zigaLuksic/eff/README.markdown

 EEFF has been [formalised](https://github.com/zigaLuksic/eeff-formalization) in the Coq proof assistant.

-(A simple code highlighting extension for VSCode is included in `etc/EEFF-vscode`.
-The instalation instruction are in the file `etc/EEFF-vscode/vsc-extension-quickstart.md`.)
+A simple code highlighting extension for VSCode is included in `etc/EEFF-vscode`.
+The instalation instruction are in the file `etc/EEFF-vscode/installing-extension.md`.

 Installation & Usage
 --------------------